 The enclosed design serves not only to manage internal temperatures for ABS printing (insufficient heat can cause warping) but also to provide a degree of protection and a boxed, all-in-one feel.

 The all-black color scheme returns for an ordered look that we are rather fond of for the stripped back, yet stylish, functional appeal.
-It also weighs slightly more than the Replicator 2 at 32 lbs.
+It also weighs a bit more than the Replicator 2 at 32 lbs.

 The PowerSpec 3D Pro has a build volume peaking at 226 mm x 144 mm x 149 mm and employs additive FDM technology, which is pretty much standard fare for sub-$1000 printers, alongside the usual internals centered on a belted XYZ configuration powered by stepper motors.
 The bed is heated linking up with the ABS compatibility of the printer.